Sergiy Gladyr

-Sergiy Gladyr (Сергій Вікторович Гладир; born October 17, 1988) is a Ukrainian former professional basketball player.
+Sergiy Viktorovych Gladyr (Сергій Вікторович Гладир; born 17 October 1988) is a Ukrainian former professional basketball player.
 He was selected with the 49th overall pick by the Atlanta Hawks in the 2009 NBA draft.

 Professional career

 Gladyr began his career with one of the smallest teams in the Ukrainian Super League, MBС Mykolaiv.

 Gladyr shot 47% on three-point shots and 90% on free throws in the Ukrainian Super League, during the 2007–08 season, before taking a slight step back in his shooting percentages in the 2008–09 season (shooting 36% from three-point range and 81% from the free throw line respectively).
 During the 2008–09 season, he exploded for a season high of 36 points against Khimik Yuzhny, in a game where he got to the free throw line 19 times.
 Gladyr helped MBС Mykolaiv to a fifth-place finish in the Ukrainian Super League in the 2008–09 season, by averaging 15.4 points per game.

 In July 2009, Gladyr signed a three-year deal with Bàsquet Manresa of the Liga ACB.
 In August 2012, he signed with Baloncesto Fuenlabrada for the 2012–13 season.

-On October 1, 2013, Gladyr signed a one-year deal with the French EuroLeague team JSF Nanterre.
+On 1 October 2013 Gladyr signed a one-year deal with the French EuroLeague team JSF Nanterre.

-On August 21, 2014, he signed with SLUC Nancy Basket for the 2014–15 season.
+On 21 August 2014 he signed with SLUC Nancy Basket for the 2014–15 season.
 In 33 games of the French Pro A he averaged 12.1 points and 3.5 rebounds per game.

-On August 25, 2015, it was announced that he signed with İstanbul BB of the Turkish Basketball League, however the team rescinded the contract after he failed the physical.
+On 25 August 2015 it was announced that he signed with İstanbul BB of the Turkish Basketball League, however the team rescinded the contract after he failed the physical.
 On September 9, he signed with AS Monaco Basket of the French LNB Pro A.

 NBA

-Gladyr was drafted by the NBA team the Atlanta Hawks in the second round of the 2009 NBA Draft, with the 49th pick overall.
+Gladyr was drafted by the NBA team the Atlanta Hawks in the second round of the 2009 NBA draft, with the 49th pick overall.
 He did not play for an NBA summer league team after the draft since the Atlanta Hawks did not field a team, but he did show up for the Hawks rookie mini-camp.
 He played for the Hawks in the NBA Summer League in 2010 and 2013.

 In 2017, his draft rights were traded to the Cleveland Cavaliers.